Authentic Lessons for 21st Century Learning

 Engage

 The Engage portion of this session uses a Frayer Model in order to activate participant prior knowledge and create questions in their mind regarding gaps in their own knowledge.
-This activity helps participants and the facilitator to be aware of what they already know and what questions they may have about the topic.
+This activity helps participants and the facilitator be aware of what they already know and what questions they may have about the topic.

 Display slide 3.
 Give each participant one of the four Frayer Model handouts.
 Each one can be printed on a different color of paper to visually differentiate.
 It is blank except for the specific assigned element typed into the center of the page (student-centered, rigor, relevance, or engagement).
 Participants must think and write about what their assigned element means to them regarding the categories on the model: definition, characteristics, examples and non-examples.
 Encourage participants to draw from examples and experiences in their own classrooms.